-OFFLOAD_CANCEL is used by the client to terminate an asynchronous operation, which is identifed both by CURRENT_FH and the oca_stateid.
+OFFLOAD_CANCEL is used by the client to terminate an asynchronous operation, which is identified both by CURRENT_FH and the oca_stateid.
 I.e., there can be multiple offloaded operations acting on the file, the stateid will identify to the server exactly which one is to be stopped.
+Currently there are only two operations which can decide to be asynchronous: COPY and WRITE_SAME.